GBert/misc/stm32-slcan/README.md

 Usage
 -----
-Hardware hanshaking and LED usage isn't coded as of today.
+Hardware handshaking and LEDs usage is still missing as of today - is made sometime.

 connect your favorite/cheap 3V3 USB2Serial board to USART2:
 ```